-With recreational cannabis use legal in over 15 states, more people now drive under the influence.
+With recreational cannabis use legal in more than 23 states and Washington, DC, more people now drive under the influence.

 A 2017 survey by the Colorado Department of Transportation (CDOT) found that over 50% of the (marijuana) users reported consistently driving high in the past 30 days.

-Existing roadside drug tests cannot identify recent marijuana use
+Existing roadside drug tests cannot identify recent cannabis use.

-Oral fluid tests measure residual THC which can be present for over 24 hours after marijuana use — long after impairment subsides.
+Oral fluid tests measure residual THC which can be present for up to 72 hours after marijuana use — long after safety-impacting effects subside.

-Officers need better information at the roadside about recent marijuana use
+Officers need better information at the roadside about recent cannabis use.

 Using a breathalyzer to measure THC in breath provides the best data.

-A few easy-to-follow steps provide on-location results in minutes.
+A few easy-to-follow steps provide results in minutes.

-THC test results are available in minutes and stored for future access.
+THC test results are available and stored for future access.

-Tested by law enforcement, the Hound breathalyzer withstands everyday use in the field.
+Tested by law enforcement, the HOUND® solution withstands everyday use in the field.

 Automatic cooling and heating mechanisms ensure accurate and reliable performance across a wide temperature range.